 All applications are reviewed in the order they are received and are completed.
 An application is complete when all transcripts, essays, and other required materials are on file in the Admissions Office.
 Applicants should refer to information specific to their intended program of study for requirements.
-In addition, all applicants whose native language is not English must provide an official Test of English as a Foreign Language (TOEFL) score, International English Language Testing System (IELTS) score, or Pearson Test of English (PTE) score.
+In addition, all applicants whose native language is not English must provide an official Test of English as a Foreign Language (TOEFL) score, International English Language Testing System (IELTS) score, Pearson Test of English (PTE) score, or a Duolingo English Test score.
 This includes applicants who have been living in the United States.